snadi/cmput663-F17/CourseOverview.md

 * Introduce the authors of the paper.
 Who are they?
 What are they doing now?
 What line of work are they particularly famous for?
 Did they continue working on this topic?
 * Background: What is the paper about ? — give some background about the topic
-* Motivation: What is the problem being addressed?
+* Motivation & Goals: What is the problem being addressed?
 Why is this problem important?
+What are the authors goals/contributions towards addressig this problem?
 * Methodology: How did the authors address this problem?
 * Evaluation: How did the authors evaluate their solution (if applicable)?
 What were the results?
 * Limitations/threats: Are there any limitations/threats to the techniques followed?
 This can include additional points that you see.